algorand/go-algorand/network/README-P2P.md

 Connected peers are maintained as a `wsPeers` map similarly to the `WsNetwork`.
 The main difference between `P2PNetwork` and `WsNetwork` is `http.Client`.
-Because wsPeers operate over the multiplexed streams in libp2p-managed connection, a plain `http.Client` would not be able to connect to p2p HTTP server.
-This requires `wsPeer` constructed in `P2PNetwork` to have a special libp2p-streams compatible `http.Client` produced by `MakeHTTPClientWithRateLimit` helper method.
+Because wsPeers operate over the multiplexed streams in libp2p-managed connection, a plain `http.Client` would not be able to connect to a p2p HTTP server.
+This requires the `wsPeer` constructed in `P2PNetwork` to have a special libp2p-streams compatible `http.Client` produced by `MakeHTTPClientWithRateLimit` helper method.
-It implement rate-limiting approach similar to the regular http clients from `WsNetwork`.
+It implements a rate-limiting approach similar to the regular http clients from `WsNetwork`.

 ### Broadcaster